If you're a beginner looking to learn how to play the alto saxophone, one of the first things you'll need to master is the basic notes.

 Learning how to play Alto Saxophone notes is essential to being able to play songs and melodies, and it's a great way to get started with your saxophone practice.

 I've put together some resources to help you learn the alto saxophone notes as a beginner in an easy and fun way.
-You can watch the step-by-step tutorials for every note on your Alto Sax here.
+Watch the step-by-step tutorials for every note on Saxophone for more detailed video instructions.

 One of the most important things to keep in mind when learning how to play the alto sax is to take your time and practice regularly.
 This is fundamental to your success and as a saxophone teacher of 20 years I can attest to this.